 Deadpool 2 is a movie I watched purely on a whim.
 I wasn’t a huge fan of the original.
 I mean, I liked it well enough, and I could certainly understand why people appreciated it, but it wasn’t really my cup of tea.
 A little too much profanity, and childish humor, for my taste.
 Still, the reviews for this film came in, they were good, and I decided to sit down in a movie theater and give Deadpool 2 a try.
-And, having done so, I found myself walking out rather satisfied.
+And, having done so, I found myself rather satisfied.

 This movie is more or less exactly what the original was–lots of violence, profanity, and meta-textual humor–but with a bigger budget.
 A lot more explosions and car chases this time around.
 Like the last one, there are some jokes that really hit, and some jokes that don’t.
 Also like the last one, the acting, particularly from Ryan Reynolds, is quite good, though Reynolds does chew the scenery a bit too much for my taste.
 There’s one moment in particular, which parodies overlong, dramatic death scenes, that I found a bit grating.
 But, to be fair, that’s entirely a matter of personal taste.
 As I mentioned in my Death Of Stalin review, comedy is one of the few genres that is truly subjective.
 If you aren’t into a particular type of humor, you won’t like certain movies.
 So, for that reason, I can’t really knock Deadpool 2 down for not having jokes that I liked.
 What I can comment on is the filmmaking, which, for the most part, is solid.
 As I said, the acting is good, the action is well-staged, with everything being shot in clear, long takes, and the film moves at a brisk enough pace that you’re never bored.
 I also liked the introduction of new characters into the universe, particularly Domino, who has the power to be lucky, and Yukio, who is Negasonic Teenage Warhead’s girlfriend.
 That last fact is actually a pretty big deal, because Yukio and Negasonic are now officially the first openly queer couple in a mainstream blockbuster.
 That’s huge.
 I also really like the woman who plays Yukio, Australian actress Shiori Kutsuna, who, fun fact, was in a movie that one of my professors, Shinho Lee, wrote.
 It’s called While The Women Are Sleeping, and I think you all should check it, and her other work, particularly the Japanese remake of Unforgiven, out.
 Unfortunately, neither she nor Negasonic are really in the movie for that long.
 And even though it’s great to see an openly queer Asian woman in a mainstream blockbuster, she’s kind of a Japanese stereotype.
 She giggles, waves, and the only thing she really gets to say is “Hi Wade” and “bye Wade” throughout the movie.
 I just hope that in the next film, she gets a little more to do.
 But my biggest gripe, by far, is the fact that, as impressive as the action is, it’s all so big and frenetic that it gets exhausting after a while.
 It kind of reminds me of The Last Jedi.
 If you read my review for that film, you’d know that I liked the movie, but I found all the action in it so big and bombastic that no single beat felt more important or impactful than another.
 The same principle holds true with Deadpool 2.
 Virtually every action scene involves an explosion, ten cars flipping over each other, and at least 100 people getting killed.
 And those are supposed to be the smaller, warm-up beats leading to the big climax.